 Picking an image to create social media graphics

 What if someone asks you how to create graphics for social media?
-If you expected us just to say, “either go use stock images or take the images yourself”, don’t worry we won’t.
+If you expected us just to say, “either go use stock images or take the images yourself,” don’t worry, we won’t.
 That is something that you probably thought of already by yourself.
 What we are going to tell you is what to look for when looking for stock images and what you should aim for if you are going to take the images yourself.

-I think it’s safe to say that nobody finds generic looking images all that interesting.
-They aren’t eye-catching or a true representation of the message you are trying to send.
+I think it’s safe to say that nobody finds generic-looking images all that interesting.
+They aren’t eye-catching or an accurate representation of the message you are trying to send.
 Your images should instead be something that will grab attention and spark interest, not something that a person doesn’t even notice while scrolling through the feed.
 You’ll stand out more when you can create some of the best infographic makers to create images for social media to share with your audience.
 You can create stunning infographics online, animated gifs, and surveys using Visme templates.

 Leave something to the imagination

 This is another way of sparking the interest of your audience on how to create social media graphics and is very useful for images used as thumbnails.
-Although you should really avoid using clickbait, images that are open to interpretation maybe even a little cryptic are something that will definitely make a person want to learn more.
+Although you should avoid using clickbait, images that are open to interpretation and may even be a little cryptic will definitely make a person want to learn more.

 Follow the basic rules of photography